btholmes/Notes/UsefulShell.md

 # Useful Shell Commands

+# Verify Sha256 checksum
+ * openssl dgst -sha256 path/to/file |
+ grep -i -a developerchecksum

+# Verify Sha1 checksum
+ * openssl sha1 /full/path/to/file

+# Verify md5 checksum, even though it is no longer recommended as a checksum
+ * openssl md5 /full/path/to/file

+# Use grep to find all files containing a certain string

+		grep -rl "string" /directory
+		grep -i -a -v -r "<<<<.*" .

+# Use sed to replace lines matching regex pattern

+		sed -i '' '/>>>>.*/d' file/path
+		sed '/>>>>.*/d' fild/path (This will just test in terminal, -i actually executes)

+# Create bootable Kali_Linux usb stick
+ First open USB in Disk utility, Format as MS-DOS (Fat) w/ GUID Partition Map Next...
+ * diskutil list
+Unmount usb to verify the right one
+ * diskutil unmountDisk /dev/disk6
+ * diskutil mountDisk /dev/disk6

+Image the Kali ISO file on the USB
+ * sudo dd if=kali-linux-2017.1-amd64.iso of=/dev/disk6 bs=1m

+If you get a resource busy error just unmount the usb.

+# Get hardware info on mac
+ * system_profiler SPHardwareDataType

+# Create a disc image
+	Move all the files to archive into the same folder.
+	Open Disk Utility, in the Utilities folder in Launchpad.
+	Choose File > New > “Disk Image from Folder.”
+	Choose the folder you want, and click Image.
+	Type a name for the disk image, and select where to save it.

+# Run NodeJS code in Atom

+# List all variable names and their current value
+	* printenv

 # Add Useful Plugins to Android Studio or Any IntelliJ app on Mac
  * Plugins are stored in the following locations the first one works for me, just put plugin in latest version of Android Studio
     ~/Library/Application Support/Android Studio/